Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Concluding Remarks

 \section{Concluding Remarks}

 This paper derives the smallest possible identified set for sensitivity and specificity of a diagnostic test of interest in standard settings, when the reference test is imperfect.
 It formalizes an existing assumption on dependence between the reference and the test of interest, and shows how it can further reduce the size of the identified set.
 Finally, it develops an appropriate uniform inference procedure for the points in the identified set, enabling construction of confidence sets.
+The study also indicates applicability of the method beyond the context of diagnostic test performance studies.

 The framework is proposed as a solution to a ubiquitous problem in diagnostic test performance studies, and it can be directly applied to existing study data to bound true test performance.
 Doing so demonstrates that a widely used COVID-19 antigen test tends to produce significantly more false negative results than what the currently cited figures suggest.
 Since other rapid COVID-19 antigen tests may exhibit similar tendencies, these findings warrant further investigation.